 The Role of Genetics in Your Oral Health

 While brushing, flossing, diet, and dentists all have a significant impact on your oral health, research is finding that genetics can play a role as well.
 This new information will allow dentists to use your medical history to help you tailor a dental care plan specific to your needs.
 If you are at an increased risk of oral disease due to genetic factors, you may need special dental care treatments, like a fluoride treatment or dental sealants, to protect your teeth.
-In some cases, you may even benefit from more frequent visits to your dentist in Ocala.
+In some cases, you may even benefit from more frequent visits to your dentist in South Ocala.
 Discover how genetics can impact your oral health.

 The findings of a recent study, published online in the Journal of Dental Research, found that the risk of high rates of aggressive gum disease and tooth decay may be linked to certain genetic variations.
 The authors were able to pinpoint polymorphisms (individual variations) in a gene, known as beta defensin 1 (DEFB1), which impacts immune response to invading germs.
 The ability to isolate the occurrence of the gene and detect variations will allow experts to further their research to develop dental care products and strategies to specifically assist people with the conditions.